 Melvin Capital has stated that they’re out of the game.

-With the feds now involved, 2022 is going to be an interesting year for both hedge funds and retail investors.
+With the feds now involved, this is going to be an interesting year for both hedge funds and retail investors.

 Leave Your Thoughts Below